martinroger/ipodesp32/README.md

 - A CP2104-based USB-UART interface, with one absolutely essential requirement : **the "DCD" (Device Carrier Detect) pin MUST be accessible**.
 My personal favourite is the very commonly found interface usually stamped "CNT-003B", which has the good taste of also being compatible with the "Sandwich" carrier board (if used).
 Please note : after modifying the VID and PID on the UART interface, it will NOT be usable without reprogramming in other applications.

+**Please note : the CP2104 is only re-programmable ONE TIME.
+Don't mess it up !**

 ![CNT-003B](/img/CNT003B.jpg)

 - Optionally, I have designed a cheap PCB carrier called the "Sandwich" board, which can be used for doing the right connections and keeping things tight.
 You can also use jumper cables and prototyping boards first !